 MSc The Globalised Muslim World

-A new Masters exploring the dynamics of contemporary Muslim societies in our increasingly interconnected world.
-Apply before 31st May 2021 to be eligible for a £3000 student bursary.
+A unique masters exploring the dynamics of contemporary Muslim societies in our increasingly interconnected world.
+Apply before 31st July 2024 to be eligible for one of five £5000 scholarships.

 This exciting taught MSc programme explores the inherent diversity of the world's Muslim societies whilst encouraging students to critically analyse some of the major global, international and transnational trends and movements that cut across borders and connect Muslims across the world.